As Number Of Confirmed Measles Cases Grow, Immunization Jumps By 500 Percent In Clark County

-Already 51 cases of the measles have been confirmed in an outbreak in Portland and Clark Country in Washington state.
+Fifty-one cases of the measles have been confirmed in an outbreak in Portland, Oregon, and Clark Country in Washington state.
 Some people are quick to point out that this number is not really significant in a country that has 325.7 million people.
 But, for the area, which has a 76.5 percent vaccination rate in kindergarteners for the 2017-18 school year, the number is actually alarming.

 Already, a public health emergency has been issued by Clark Country regarding the measles outbreak and a website is updated regularly regarding the emergency.